iobis/manual/common_formatissues.md

 ### Temporal: Dates and times
 The date and time at which an event took place or an occurrence was recorded goes in `eventDate`.
-This field uses the ISO 8601 standard(https://en.wikipedia.org/wiki/ISO_8601).
+This field uses the [ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601).
 OBIS recommends using the extended ISO 8601 format with hyphens.
-Note that all dates in OBIS become translated to UTC during the [quality control process implemented by OBIS](LINK).
+Note that all dates in OBIS become translated to UTC during the [quality control process implemented by OBIS](dataquality.html).
 Formatting your dates correctly ensures there will be no errors during this process.

 ISO 8601 dates can represent moments in time at different resolutions, as well as time intervals, which use / as a separator.
 Date and times are separated by `T`.
 Timezones can be indicated at the end by using + or - the number of hours offset from UTC.
 If no timezone is indicated, then the time is assumed to be local time.
 When a date/time is recorded in UTC, a Z should be added at the end.
 Times must be written in the 24-hour clock system.
 If you do not know the time, you do not have to provide it.
 Please do not indicate unknown times as “00:00” as this indicates midnight.

 Not every piece of time information is necessary, but a generalization of how to format dates and times looks like:

-> YYYY-MM-DDT[hh]:[mm]:[ss][+/-XX OR Z]
+> `YYYY-MM-DDT[hh]:[mm]:[ss][+/-XX OR Z]`

 Some specific examples of acceptable ISO 8601 dates are: